19 June 2025

 Its firstborn — sheep whey vodka — boasts a litany of accolades to its name, including the ‘World’s Best Vodka’ and ‘Australian Beverage of the Year’ to call out but a few.
 They’ve since added gin, a vanilla liqueur, and a ‘whey-sky’ to the mix.

-Less well-organised patrons can also roll up on the day for a cheese platter and a drink with a side serving of water views.
+Less well-organised patrons can also roll up on the day for a cheese platter and a drink on the deck with a side serving of water views.

 The brand’s focus is on single malt whisky and gin, though Kristy also dabbles in other spirits, such as vodka, and produces an intriguing ‘bush liqueur’ made from foraged Tasmanian pepperberries.